401-advanced-javascript-1/lab-41-expo/README.md

 ### Setup

+- Download the Expo mobile app on a smartphone

+#### Running the app

 - `expo start`
 - Scan QR code with Expo mobile app

-#### Running the app

-- `npm start`
-- Endpoint: `/`
-- Endpoint: `/foo/bar/`
-  - Returns a JSON object with abc in it.
-- Endpoint: `/bing/zing/`

-  - Returns a JSON object with xyz in it.

 #### UML